hackclub/hackclub/workshops/pcb_intro/README.md

 img: ''
 ---

-In this workshop we will make a an Arduino Nano-compatible PCB with NeoPixels.
+In this workshop, we will design an Arduino Nano-compatible microcontroller board.

 <details>
 <summary>Prerequisites</summary>